uu-infomcv/labs/lab1/neural_lab_1.md

 ![](https://s3-ap-south-1.amazonaws.com/av-blog-media/wp-content/uploads/2017/03/06100746/grad.png)

-In Keras you can call an optimiser based on it's name along side it's (optional) parameters.
+In Keras you can call an optimiser based on its name along side its (optional) parameters.

 ```
 sgd = optimizers.SGD(lr=0.01, decay=1e-6, momentum=0.9, nesterov=True)